 For homeowners looking to increase the energy efficiency of their home's appliances, the furnace is a natural place to start.
-Research shows that heating and cooling can account for up to 48 percent of the energy bill in the average home, so investing in an energy-efficient model can reduce those expenses dramatically.
-To find an energy-efficient furnace, you should keep the following search criteria in mind as you begin considering options for your new appliance.
+Research shows that heating and cooling can account for up to 48 percent of the energy bill in the average home, so investing in an energy efficient model can reduce those expenses dramatically.
+To find an energy efficient furnace, you should keep the following search criteria in mind while you explore the options for your new appliance.

 When it comes to furnaces, bigger is not always better.
 You should consult with a trusted HVAC professional about the size of your home and the area you need to heat.
-These measurements will help you purchase an appropriately sized unit, which prevents wasted energy and the inefficiency that comes from owning a model too large for your home.
+These measurements will help you purchase an appropriately sized unit, which prevents wasted energy that comes from owning a model too large for your home.
 If the model is too big, it will cycle on and off quickly, which is both inefficient and not good for the longevity of the unit.
 If your furnace is too small, on the other hand, it might need to run continuously to heat your home, which can also cause bills to skyrocket.

 The right thermostat can lead to significant energy savings, but it shouldn't be tasked with cutting energy usage all by itself.
 Adding a programmable or smart thermostat to the home's heating plan is an easy way to maintain efficient energy usage.
 Smart thermostats can be programmed days, weeks, or months in advance, allowing you to set specific temperatures for any moment of the day.
-This ensure that the home is not unnecessarily heated during periods when no one is home, saving energy.
+This ensures that the home is not unnecessarily heated during periods when no one is home, saving energy and money.